swiftswift-concurrency

 How to adjust forEachAsync for use within TestActor without a warning?
 It should stay reusable in other places.

 I need TestActor to pass around non-sendable stuff within it.
-And I want to use higher-order convenience functions like forEachAsync within it.
-Execution is sequential on purpose.
+And I want to use higher-order convenience functions like forEachAsync (just an example) within it.

 class NotSendable { }